ICrutte/icrutte.github.io/README.md

 <div class="content">
   <h2>Hello there</h2>
   <p><img src="images/Screenshot 2023-05-23 at 15-04-56 hello there - Google Search.png" alt="Hello there"></p>
   <p>This is a project for CSC-180M Technology And Disability for the Spring term of 2023.
 This site is a time killer, with a prize.
-My <a href="images/huh.png">mom's cat</a> is hiding somewhere in this site, can you find him? <!--First person to find him wins $20.--> <!-- it's something -->He could be a hyper link, he could be in the code, he could be anywhere.</p>
+My <a href="images/huh.png">mom's cat</a> is hiding somewhere in this site, can you find him? <!--First person to find him wins $20.--> <!-- it's something --></p>
 </div>

 </body>